3035689025/ENGG1340_COMP2113_Group-project/README.md

 ##### 4) Died with honor (2)
 Prerequisites:
-a) Encounter “invitation from assassin” (x approved alien spies entries)
+a) Encounter “invitation from assassin” (x approved alien spies entries),
 b) Approved all 3 (tbd) Earth officials to Earth

 Events: